libp2p/specs/tls/tls.md

 ## Test vectors

 The following items presents test vectors that a compatible implementation should pass.
+Due to the randomness required when signing certificates, it is hard to provide testcases for generating certificates.
+These test cases verify that implements can correctly parse certificates with all key types.
+Implementations are encouraged to also perform roundtrip tests on their own certificate generation.

-All certificates are HEX encoded.
+All certificates in these testcases are HEX encoded.

 ### 1. Valid certificate authenticating an ED25519 Peer ID